microprediction/timemachines/README.md

 when making conditional predictions.
 This also eyes lambda-based deployments and *encourages* tidy use of internal state - not that we succeed when calling down to statsmodels (but all the home grown models here use simple dictionaries, making serialization trivial).
 See [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd).

-### Skater hyper-parameters in the interval (0,1)
+### Skater hyper-parameter *r* in the interval (0,1)

-Morally hyper-parameters occupy the cube but operationallly, we use an unusual convention.
+Morally hyper-parameters occupy the cube but operationally, we use an unusual convention.
 All model hyper-parameters must be squished down into a *scalar* quantity *r* in (0,1).
 This step may seem unnatural, but is workable with some space-filling curve conventions.
 More on that below.

-### Skater Elo ratings and rankings

-Ratings for time series models, including some widely used packages such as fbprophet, are produced separately for different horizons.
-Specifically, we create a different Elo rating for looking k=1 steps ahead versus k=13 steps ahead, say.
-A rating is produced for each k in the Fibonacci sequence.
-See [skater_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards) sub-directories.
-For example some good ways to predict univariate time series 8 steps in advance might be suggested by the rankings at [/leaderboards/univariate_008](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings/leaderboards/univariate_008) but of course their are caveats.

 ### Summary of conventions: